Skip to content

 Description

-Celadon is often being used in large porcelain for artistic purposes, but this is a cup that can fit in your hand.
-A possession of elegant beauty in the scene of cuisine.
+This Japanese teacup stands out with a rhythmic, textured surface that feels as beautiful as it is satisfying to hold.
 The rim exposes the outlines of the red clay, an exquisite balance between the elegance of emerald celadon and the rustic red soil.
-The base is of brown color and unglazed, once held in your hand, you can enjoy both the glazed smooth surface and the clay texture of rustic brown.
-The glazed surface is smooth with shallow grooves characteristic of "Tobikanna" (chattered pottery).
+The base is of brown color and unglazed; once held in your hand, you can enjoy both the glazed smooth surface and the clay texture of rustic brown.
+The glazed surface is smooth with shallow grooves characteristic of tobikanna (chattered pottery).

 The turquoise glare is achieved through the meticulous process of kneading the kiln’s house-blended pigment and seed of celadon into the clay.
 The celadon seed illuminates into this unique heartwarming blue once fired in the kiln.

-This larger cup can be used as a tea cup, especially for green tea.
+This larger cup can be used as a teacup, especially for green tea.
 The green color of tea is especially beautiful when put in such cups made of celadon blue.
-Otherwise, this cup can be used for any of your favorite beverages, be it alcohol, iced tea, or simply a drink of water.
+This cup can also be used for any of your favorite beverages, be it alcohol, iced tea, or simply a drink of water.
 The sublime beauty of celadon blue can be appropriate for any relaxing and pleasing dining experience.

 Soryu Kiln Celadon Tobikanna Kiyomizu Ware Large Cup - MUSUBI KILN - Quality Japanese Tableware and Gift

-Turquoise Colored Yunomi Japanese Teacup Sale price$119.00 USD
+Turquoise Colored Yunomi Japanese Teacup Sale price$117.00 USD

 Featured Collections